Tax Deductions and Podiatric Care – What Quebec Residents Need to Know for Their Tax Return

 How to Declare Your Podiatric Expenses on Your Tax Return in Quebec

-Unreimbursed Medical Expenses: Only the portion not covered by insurance plans can be claimed (insurance details).
+Unreimbursed Medical Expenses: Only the portion not covered by insurance can be claimed (see details).

 Tips to Maximize Your Medical Expense Tax Credit in Quebec